NIH National Cancer Institute (NCI)

 - PD/PIs will need to renegotiate their time and effort on other grant support, if necessary, in order to accommodate the OIA level of effort.

-- Provide clear and continuing substantial commitment to the PD/PI, for example providing at least 20% salary support for the duration of the award.
+- Provide clear and continuing substantial commitment to the PD/PI, for example providing at least 20% salary support for the duration of the award, dedicated space or relief from existing administrative responsibilities.

 Purpose and Award Details

-The objective of the National Cancer Institute (NCI) Outstanding Investigator Award (OIA) is to provide long-term support to accomplished investigators with outstanding records of cancer research productivity who propose to conduct exceptional research.
+The objective of the National Cancer Institute (NCI) Outstanding Investigator Award (OIA) is to provide long-term support to accomplished investigators with outstanding records of cancer research accomplishments who propose to conduct exceptional research.
 The OIA is intended to allow investigators the opportunity to take greater risks, be more adventurous in their lines of inquiry, or take the time to develop new techniques.
+It is expected that the OIA would provide extended funding stability and encourage investigators to embark on projects of unusual potential in cancer research.
+The research projects should break new ground or extend previous discoveries toward new directions or applications that may lead to a breakthrough that will advance biomedical, behavioral, or clinical cancer research.
 Candidates for the OIA must be nominated by their applicant organization.

 Stanford Cancer Institute